rprinz08/StickLock/readme.md

 #### Keys

-SL supports three different key types: HOTP-6, HOTP-8 and STATIC.
+SL supports four different key types: HOTP-6, HOTP-8, STATIC and USB-Serial-Only.
 They are configured in `config.h`.
 Each key has to be specified with its length (max 255 bytes) and its key bytes as described below.

 For additional security a key can be combined with a device serial number.
 Most USB devices (not all) provide unique (some devices don't) serial number information.
 SL will only accept the key from a device with matching serial number.
 If a key is not bound to a serial number then any device can be used to provide the key.
+It is also possible to use only the USB serial number without any additional key bytes.

 ```c
 // Key 1 - 20 bytes long